Skip to Content

 The island is full of viewpoints, gardens, small towns, and plenty of opportunities to enjoy the water.

 Even with the crowds though, I would highly recommend spending at least a day on the island.
-If you want to have a bit more peace and quiet on the island earlier and later on in the day, then an overnight could be for you too.
+If you want to have a bit more peace and quiet on Capri earlier and later on in the day, then an overnight could be for you too.

-With that said though, this guide will focus in on a Capri day trip and how to go about enjoying a fun filled day there.
+With that said though, this guide will focus in on a Capri day trip from Positano and how to go about enjoying a fun filled day there.

 The island itself is not too large and a single day there can get you all around.
 Be prepared though for an early wakeup as you will want as much time as possible to see what Capri has to offer.